BarisTuncer/Unit-C-Testing-With-CMocka/README.md

 [Lars Bilke]: https://github.com/bilke
 # About **[gcovr]**
-[gcovr] provides a utility for managing the use of the GNU `gcov` utility and generating summarized code coverage results. obtain gcovr.
-Follow the steps in the web page of [govr] for installation.
+[gcovr] provides a utility for managing the use of the GNU `gcov` utility and generating summarized code coverage results.
+To obtain `gcovr`, follow the steps in the web page of **[govr]** for installation.
 It has a simple the tutorial to learn about code coverage
+(You may also need to install `lcov` : `sudo dnf install lcov` which will also install `genhtml`)

 # A useful script by **[Lars Bilke]**

+  Build a Debug build:
+  1.  cmake -DCMAKE_BUILD_TYPE=Debug ..
+  2.  make
+  3.  make my_coverage_target --> this will point out the html file to look at